Skip to main content

 page

-will be called later, and "Name of the menu item for the page" - this is the name of the
+later, and "Name of the menu item for the page" - this is the name of the

 page

 that will be displayed in the "Menu".
-The "Menu" block is described in the following chapters.
+The "Menu" block is described in the following chapters

 • Editor - this block allows you to add the actual content for the